tocchan/guildhall/mp2/c29/assignments/final/collisionevents.md

 Both of these can solve our problem, and which one you use is up to you.

+### Collider -vs- Rigidbody
+Some choice you have here - is do you consider a collision as between rigidbodies or colliders.
+That is, if a rigidbody is made up of multiple colliders, would you consider the `OverlapStart` per each rigidbody pair, or per each collider pair between the objects.

+Neither choice is right-or-wrong, but it will determine some choices as you implement the system.

+Doing it per rigidbody can make the system a little easier to use at the cost of some fidelity.

+Doing it per collider allows you to setup different parts of an object (armored vs weak-point) for example, and have different reactions for each.  (this is still doable in the above model, but requires more work in the callback to determine the collider).

 ### If Using Delegates
 Each rigidbody and/or collider will have three delegates, one for each event listed above.